 api.mydomain.com registry.mydomain.com vpn.mydomain.com s3.mydomain.com

-After having the openBalena server up and running, we need to install in our local machine the balena CLI, a client that will be used to manage all the devices and be the link between you and the server.
+After getting the openBalena server up and running, we need to install in our local machine the balena CLI, a command-line interface that will be used to manage all the devices and be the link between you and the server.

 When we create the openBalena instance, it generated a few self-signed certificates that we will need to use in order for our local machine and devices to connect to the server.

-On the computer you installed balena-cli on, download the
+On the computer you installed balena CLI (the local machine), download the

 ~/open-balena/ so the certificate will be in